-I had read articles about college students making their own aligners.
+I had read articles of college students making their own aligners.
 Through Facebook, I met Dr. Eric Muraoka from Oahu.
 Dr. Muraoka had years of experience in printing full dentures for patients.
-Dr. Muraoka was kind enough to teach me about DLP / SLA printing and that laid the foundation for me to start self-producing hand orthoses.
+Dr. Muraoka was kind enough to teach me about DLP / SLA printing and that laid the foundation for me to start self producing hand orthoses.

 I knew that printing as many face shields and Montana masks as possible would be the best option to ensure the health of my wife and unborn baby.
 Myself and an extremely talented team of volunteers ended up with fifty Prusa printers and produced thousands of face shields and masks for everyone from hospital employees to post office workers.

 Luckily our son was born completely healthy in 2021 and my wife never contracted COVID despite working with COVID patients daily while pregnant.

 What inspired you to start your journey?

 Brett: In my home town of Kailua Kona, we always have shortages of all type healthcare providers.
 Throughout my career, I have tried to meet emerging needs.
 One day a new local hand surgeon (Dr. Tirre) called me and said that he needed our practice to take on his post-operative patients.
 My clinic was the only clinic willing to see patients with various Medicaid insurance plans.
 Medicaid patients had nowhere else to turn but to my practice.

 I agreed to start seeing hand speciality cases even though none of our providers had experience with hand forming speciality orthoses.
 I needed a mechanism to ensure that every hand orthoses we produced was done correctly and quickly.
 Typically patients need to be fitted for a correct orthoses within 36 hours after surgery.